What is Something to Eat™

 How many people are fed from one package of food?

 For $1.50 you provide one package of food which makes six meals.
 When using Sodexo meal swipes, three swipes will allow you to assemble five packages (30 meals).
+You may donate up to five swipes.
 Each package of food provides six nutritionally complete meals once they are boiled.

 How much food are we trying to package…is there a goal?